nesevis/exhaust/docs/dissertation-comparison.md

 **Dissertation**: Flat bit strings and bracketed choice sequences (e.g., `(10(1(100)0))`).
 Shrinking operates on these strings via `subTrees`, `zeroDraws`, and `swapBits` passes to find the shortlex minimum.

-**Exhaust**: Dual representation:
+**Exhaust**: Three representations:
 - `ChoiceTree` — hierarchical, with cases for `choice`, `just`, `sequence`, `branch`, `group`, `selected`, `getSize`, `resize`, `bind`.
 Preserves structural information from generation.
-The `bind(inner:, bound:)` case is architecturally significant — it records data dependencies from `.transform(.bind(...))` operations, enabling the BonsaiScheduler's depth-ordered reduction.
+The `bind(inner:, bound:)` case is architecturally significant — it records data dependencies from `.transform(.bind(...))` operations, enabling the Bonsai reducer's depth-ordered reduction.
 - `ChoiceSequence` — flat `ContiguousArray<ChoiceSequenceValue>` for mutation and reduction.
+- `ChoiceDependencyGraph` — a DAG over the `ChoiceSequence` that classifies each position as structural (bind-inner or branch-selector) or leaf, tracks scope ranges and bind depths, and connects controlling positions to their dependents.
+Built from the `ChoiceTree` and `BindSpanIndex`, it drives encoder role assignment, depth-scoped reduction, and Kleisli composition edge selection.

-The hierarchical `ChoiceTree` is richer than anything in the dissertation.
-It enables structural manipulation (e.g., the `Reducer` can swap subtrees or zero out groups while respecting generator structure), whereas the dissertation's flat bit strings require the shrinking passes to rediscover structure.
+The hierarchical `ChoiceTree` and the dependency graph are richer than anything in the dissertation.
+They enable structural manipulation (the reducer can swap subtrees, zero out groups, or scope reduction to a specific bind depth), whereas the dissertation's flat bit strings require the shrinking passes to rediscover structure.

 ---